alexwlchan/scripts/web/README.md

         """
     },
     {
+        "usage": "save_youtube_videos.py [URL...]",
+        "description": """
+        save a local copy of one or more YouTube videos
+        """
+    },
+    {
         "name": "scrape_really_useful_boxes.py",
         "description": """
         scrape the Really Useful Boxes product catalogue, so I can search for boxes in ways their website doesn't allow – in particular, by dimensions, so I can find boxes that fit into specific spaces.<br/><br/><img src="really_useful_boxes.png">